 This article will explain digital replicas, identify use cases in different industries, and discuss the benefits and challenges this technology offers.
-There’s also a quick guide at the end that demonstrates just how easy it can be for anyone to use.
+There’s also a quick guide at the end on how developers can easily integrate this technology into their applications.

 What is a Digital Replica?